Dresch360/MMM-DriveImages/README.md

 - Tap or click to pause and resume slideshow
 - Swipe left or right to navigate images
 - Configurable image fit (`cover` or `contain`)
 - Designed for non-technical users
+- Configurable navigation arrows

 ---